Lovely Day: Certifications

-Covers

-"Lovely Day" has been covered and sampled numerous times since Withers' original recording.
-Among the most notable is one by British pop group Central Line, appearing on their 1983 album Choice; this version reached number 81 on the UK Singles Chart.
-UK band Alt-J covered the song on their 2014 album This Is All Yours as a bonus track.

 The S.O.U.L.
 S.Y.S.T.E.M. version

-The song was covered by American R&B and dance music group The S.O.U.L.
+The song was covered by American R&B and dance music group the S.O.U.L.
 S.Y.S.T.E.M. featuring Michelle Visage, and was included on the soundtrack to the 1992 film The Bodyguard, starring Whitney Houston and Kevin Costner.
-This mostly rap version was titled "It's Gonna Be a Lovely Day".
+This mostly rap version was titled "It's Gonna Be a Lovely Day" and was produced by Robert Clivillés, David Cole and Ricky Crespo.
 It reached number 34 on the US Billboard Hot 100 and number 44 on the Billboard R&B chart, in addition to spending three weeks atop the Billboard Hot Dance Club Play chart in December 1992 and January 1993.
-The song also reached number 17 on the UK Singles Chart and number two on the European Dance Radio Chart.
+The song also reached number 17 on the UK Singles Chart, number one on the UK Club Chart and number two on the European Dance Radio Chart.

 Critical reception

 J.D.
 Considine from The Baltimore Sun remarked the "funk revisionism" of "It's Gonna Be a Lovely Day".
 In his weekly UK chart commentary, James Masterton wrote, "It's not the first time in recent years that the Bill Withers classic has had a chart outing, a remixed version having made the Top 10 in September 1988.
-The new version, however, is as far removed from this as can be and may just have enough novelty value not to be detracted by the cries of Sacrilege from the purists."
+The new version, however, is as far removed from this as can be and may just have enough novelty value not to be detracted by the cries of sacrilege from the purists."
 Parry Gettelman from Orlando Sentinel viewed it as "a throwaway dance track".

 Charles Aaron for Spin said, "Clivilles & Cole's effortlessly escapist, double 12-inch extravaganza of house gimmicks is worth its price on packaging alone (the jacket could inspire a master's thesis).
 "Movin' the Crowd Club Mix" reintroduces Seduction's Michelle Visage, who boasts a breathy, offhand rhyme style, as if she's kickin' it in a fitting room at Bloomingdale's.
-The sample codes are less than fresh — Deee-Lite's "What Is Love?", Soul II Soul's "Get a Life", and a horn blast from Sly's "You Can Make It If You Try" — but together, they construct quite a club ethos."
+The sample codes are less than fresh — Deee-Lite's 'What Is Love?', Soul II Soul's 'Get a Life', and a horn blast from Sly's 'You Can Make It If You Try' — but together, they construct quite a club ethos."

 Music video

-A music video was produced to promote the single and was later published on YouTube in February 2014.
-It had generated more than 2 million views as of January 2023.
+A music video was produced to promote the single and was later made available by VEVO on YouTube in 2014.
+It had generated more than 2.3 million views as of early 2024.